 The Goals and Actions section informs the types of actions the City and its partners should undertake in the coming years.
-It will be updated based on feedback and expanded in the next phase with specific partners, priorities, and time frames to accomplish each goal.
+It is expanded upon in the Implementation section with specific partners, priorities, and time frames to accomplish the implementation of each goal.